BBischof/ESRecsys/wikipedia/README.md

 Python virtual environment setup

-To setup the wikipedia virutal environment, in the toy directory run:
+To setup the wikipedia virutal environment, in the parent directory above this one run:

 python3 -m venv wikipedia